Home » Recipes » Method » Crockpot Recipes » Crockpot Beef Stew

 Recipe Ingredients

-• Beef Broth: Try to use low-sodium beef broth so that you can control the salt level of the stew.
+• Beef Broth: Try to use low-sodium beef broth so that you can control the salt level.

 • Cubed Stew Beef: Easy to find in the grocery store and it’s super affordable!
 A great way to eat beef on a budget.
-It may be labeled as cubed chuck roast.
+It may be labeled as cubed chuck roast or stew meat.

-• Beef Boullion: This will deepen the flavor of the beef gravy.
+• Beef Bouillon: This will deepen the flavor of the beef gravy.
+We used Better Than Bouillon, but you could also use granulated beef bouillon.

-• Sliced Carrots: Whole carrots have the best flavor for this dish, but baby carrots can also be used.
+• Sliced Carrots: Whole carrots have more flavor, but baby carrots can also be used.

-• Sweet Peas: We like to use frozen peas.
-They taste great and add a little sweetness and color to the stew.
+• Sweet Peas: We like to add frozen peas.
+They add a little sweetness and pop of color to the stew.

 • Cornstarch & Water: To make a slurry that will thicken the soup.